momentiris/workshop__react-testing/README.md

 ## Setup

+Start the project using `npm install && npm run dev` and check it out in your browser.
+Start the test running using `npm run test` in another terminal.

 I advice you to setup your editor so you have two terminals open inside the editor.
-One for running `npm run dev` and one for running your tests.
+One for running `npm run dev` and one for running your `npm run test`.
 This gives you quick feedback without having to navigate back and forth between applications to see what's going on.

-Start the project using `npm install && npm run dev` and check it out in your browser.
-Start the test running using `npm run test` in another terminal.

 ## Assignments

 This app is a todo app and your job is to write tests for this app.

-You won't be doing TDD today since this workshop is about learning how to write tests, and I think that's easier if there is already code to test.
+1. Test the Todo component

+This component takes two props, `text` and `removeTodo` and renders the todo text and a button to remove it.
+You can test that the text renders and that the button calls `removeTodo` on click.

+2. Test the AddTodo component

+`AddTodo` keeps its own text state.
+You can test that the input updates on change and that the `addTodo` is called with the right arguments.

+3. Test the App component

+The App uses both the todolist and the addtodo.
+Test if adding a todo adds one item to the list of todos.

+## Extra: go full TDD!!!

+Think about more functionality for the todo app and describe them in tests.
+Then you create components and code to make the tests pass.

+Maybe get remote data from som api and display a random image as congratulations for the user whenever they add a new todo?